The year was 1953 and Dwight D. Eisenhower was inaugurated as the 34th President of the US.

-If you’re turning 65 in the next 12 months, you were among nearly 4 million babies born in America in 1954 – right in the thick of the post-war Baby Boom.
-The decades between World War II and the Beatles have been written about and dissected endlessly, mostly lumping Boomers together as a generic group.
+If you’re turning 65 in the next 12 months, you were among nearly 4 million babies born in America in 1953 – right in the thick of the post-war Baby Boom.
+The couple of decades between World War II and the Beatles have been written about and dissected endlessly, mostly lumping Boomers together as a generic group.
 But of course, each Boomer’s story is unique, as are their health needs.

 As you approach 65 and start to consider life without an alarm clock, you don’t want unexpected health care costs to erase all of your diligent financial planning.
 Now that you’re nearly eligible for Medicare, you need to start thinking about your insurance options – and how you’ll pay for health care that Medicare doesn’t cover.